 If she were diagnosed at birth, the labor and delivery staff will assemble specialists to answer all of your questions.
 They will confirm the diagnosis with a karyotype blood test, scan her vital organs, and potentially provide NICU support as needed.

-But, not every newborn with Turner Syndrome is born in distress.
+But, not every baby with Turner Syndrome is born in distress.
 Many babies are not diagnosed until much later in life, because they did not receive a preterm diagnosis nor had they shown obvious indications at birth.
 These babies, not identified until later in life, essentially live at risk without a diagnosis, evaluations, and early interventions.
 Your daughter, having the diagnosis at birth, will receive appropriate evaluations, interventions, and treatments as necessary.
 While this may be an overwhelming moment, you now have a diagnosis and should feel confident that you will establish a care plan for your daughter.

 - Establish the medical team.